squid-cache/squid-cache.github.io/docs/DeveloperResources/ClientStreams.md

 15:05 < lifeless> right, you should have that already written though - whatever is doing the parsing should already be a clientStream
 15:06 < nicholas> Nope.
 I just hacked it into http.cc.
 15:06 < lifeless> if its not, then don't worry for now, get it working is the first step.
-15:06 < nicholas> Not that I can't move it pretty easily.
+15:06 < nicholas> Not that I cannot move it pretty easily.
 15:06 < nicholas> Everything works, except that it doesn't cache what it fetches.
 And now I know why.
 15:06 < lifeless> your Status calls should always return prev()->status() 15:07 < lifeless> the callback call is the one that is given the data, it too should throw it away.